Skip to main content

 Course summary

 By recognising prior learning and offering flexibility to serving officers, this course is ideal for those in the workforce seeking to advance their careers.
-Taught by experienced professionals, the degree equips you with the essential skills and knowledge needed in today’s policing environment.
+You'll learn from experienced professionals and gain the essential skills and knowledge needed in today’s policing environment.

 What you'll study